mihakralj/pinescript/indicators/trends_FIR/hamma.md

 # Hamming Moving Average (HAMMA)

 The Hamming Moving Average implements an optimized bell-shaped weight distribution architecture using the Hamming window function to achieve noise reduction through frequency domain optimization.
+Developed by Richard Hamming at Bell Labs in 1959 for telecommunications signal processing, the Hamming window was adapted for financial market analysis in the 1990s as digital signal processing techniques gained traction in technical analysis.
+Its superior spectral characteristics made it particularly valuable for noisy market data, and by the early 2000s, it had become implemented in advanced trading platforms.
 HAMMA's modified cosinusoidal weighting algorithm delivers superior frequency roll-off with significantly reduced side-lobes while maintaining signal integrity during trend transitions, reducing whipsaw signals while preserving waveform fidelity through its symmetrical FIR implementation and linear phase response.

 [Pine Script Implementation of HAMMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_FIR/hamma.pine)

+## Core Concepts

+The HAMMA was designed to address several limitations in traditional moving averages through:

+- Optimal balancing of main-lobe width and side-lobe suppression
+- Modified cosine weighting for superior frequency characteristics
+- Center-weighted design for maximum noise rejection
+- Minimized spectral leakage for clearer trend signals
+- Preservation of signal phase relationships

+The Hamming window's key innovation is the precise offset (0.54 - 0.46cos) that creates a near-optimal trade-off between frequency selectivity and side-lobe suppression, making it particularly effective at identifying meaningful market trends in noisy conditions.

 ## Mathematical Foundation